 Charter a private jet from Nevada to Kentucky

-A visit to Kentucky usually includes a bourbon distillery and a fine Lexington race horse or two.
-You’ll hear about moonshine, the tobacco industry and listen to some genuine bluegrass tunes.
-But did you know that Happy Birthday to You is a Kentucky creation and a Cumberland waterfall is the only one of its kind in the world to regularly display a moonbow?
-Clearly, there’s more to see on a Kentucky vacation than you might have thought.
-Read on for our guide to chartering a private jet from Nevada to Kentucky.
+Did you know that Happy Birthday to You is a Kentucky creation, and that a Cumberland waterfall is the only one of its kind in the world to regularly display a moonbow?
+There’s more to see on a Kentucky vacation than you might have thought.
+A private jet charter will get you there in comfort and style.

 Top private jet airports in Nevada